When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 There are lots of tricks for using a CPAP mask.
 You’ll likely discover some of them with time, but here are some important tips to help get you started.

 Many people try to make up for an incorrect mask size, or a poorly positioned mask, by over-tightening their headgear.
-Headgear that is too tight will not fix these issues and can cause your mask to leak even if it fits correctly.
+Headgear that is too tight will not fix these issues and can cause air to leak – even if the mask fits correctly.

 Use CPAP Mask Liners

 CPAP mask liners are fabric barriers that fit around your mask cushion or pillows to minimize contact with your skin.
 Some people find that liners are more comfortable and help protect their skin from irritation.
-Liners can also help keep your equipment clean by protecting it from skin oil and debris.
+Liners can also help keep your equipment clean by creating a barrier against skin oil and debris.

 Address Mask Leaks

-Bad leaks can be uncomfortable and noisy, but even barely-noticeable leaks can make your CPAP therapy significantly less effective.
+Large air leaks can be uncomfortable and noisy, but even leaks that are barely noticeable can make your CPAP therapy significantly less effective.

 Prevent Skin Irritation